fword-dev/f-word.dev/src/episodes/12/index.md

 **Bruce:** Much more power.

 **Vadim:** Yeah, much more power.
 That’s true.
-So I think because they implemented focus within, I’m not exactly sure, but I think that it helped them to implement the same thing for Hass element.
+So I think because they implemented focus within, I’m not exactly sure, but I think that it helped them to implement the same thing for :has  element.

 **Vadim:** And the problem used to be that this thing is full of circular dependencies.
 It’s really hard to calculate certain things to be at 60 frames per second, but they managed to overcome this issue.
 It’s still in Canary.

 **Vadim:** I guess it’s still behind a flag.
 It’s not implemented in Firefox, Safari or anywhere else, but all of a sudden, it is possible.
 All of a sudden, container queries are possible.
-All of a sudden, Hass pseudo-class is possible.
+All of a sudden, :has  pseudo-class is possible.
 I wonder what’s going on these days.

 **Bruce:** I was thinking about this after our talk with Miriam Suzanne last time.
 I’m thinking with my gut.
 And when you think with your gut, you have to acknowledge that sometimes you’ve got shit for brains.